josefnorlin/josefnorlin.github.io/_upcoming-posts/2020-03-25-make-windows-work-like-a-mac.md

     Install "Open SSH Client"
     Restart the computer

 Now you can open a prompt and ssh-keygen and the client will be recognized by windows.
-I have not tested this.
-If you do not have windows 10 or do not want to use the beta, follow the instructions below on how to use putty.

 ## 4. Set up your VS Code